GroupProject2020/Ovito/doc/python/introduction/running.rst

 Batch scripts are a way to integrate OVITO's powerful data processing and visualization capabilities into custom workflows for post-processing of simulations.
 Such script are typically run from the terminal using the :program:`ovitos` script interpreter (not :program:`ovito`!), which works similar to a standard Python interpreter and which will be introduced below.
-Batch scripts run non-interactively and without a graphical user interface, but they can leverage most program functions you already know from the graphical OVITO version, e.g. loading simulation data, setting up data pipelines, rendering pictures and animations, accessing computation results and exporting data to an output file.
+Batch scripts run non-interactively and outside the graphical user interface, but they can leverage most program features you already know from the graphical OVITO version, e.g. loading simulation data, setting up data pipelines, rendering pictures and animations, accessing computation results and exporting data to output files.

 **Macro scripts**